AlexandreGazagnes/Social_Network_to_CSV/README.md

 This this fist library can be easily update :
-  - lots of cleaning before processing ("Plus", "12 Relations", "Enregistrer dans un projet") it coul be  great accelator for the program speed
+  - lots of cleaning before processing ("Plus", "12 Relations", "Enregistrer dans un projet") it coul be  great accelator for the program speed --- > OK ?
   - Bunch of code can be factorised, for exemple the separtors "job - Company", or "Fomation - year"... etc etc
-  -  IT IS lkd RECRUITER AND NOT PREMUIM !!!!
   - few bugs have to be corected in the current algo
   - make a standable programm

+average rate speed 13 000 ko/s

 NEXT MAIN STEPS :
   - validate and check various config for the toom
   - continue to lkd with :